ExpressLRS/Docs/docs/info/signal-health.md

 ## RSSI Sensitivity Limit

 This is the lowest theoretical RSSI value that can be distinguished by the radio receiver.
-It is displayed in the ELRS.lua when you select the packet rate, because different packet rates and frequency bands have different sensitivity limits.
+It is displayed next to the packet rate in the ELRS.lua script, as different packet rates and frequency bands have different sensitivity limits.
 Lower rates are more sensitive, -123dBm for 25Hz 915MHz up to -105dBm for 500Hz 2400MHz.
 This gives you the limit you know you can't fly below.

+A sensible warning value is 5-10dBm higher than the sensitivity limit shown in the [RF Mode Indexes](https://github.com/ExpressLRS/Docs/edit/master/docs/info/signal-health.md#rf-mode-indexes-rfmd) (e.g. 250Hz=-108dBn, so -103dBm to -98dBm for the alarm).

 ## RSSI Channel